nicologreggio/challenges-EthicalHacking/1-sniffingSpoofing/Labsetup/Writeup.md

 ```

 ### inside attacker container
+- use `ifconfig` to check the existing interfaces
 - looked for all interfaces, found'br-407378364ccb'
 - check promisc mode
   - `ip -d link show br-407378364cc`